grow-graphics/gd/Readme.md

 ## Platform Restrictions

-* Go is not available as a 'scripting' language within the editor.
+* Go is not available as a 'scripting language' edited within the editor.
 * 64bit only (arm64 && amd64).
 * No support for video game consoles (this may be achieved in the future with WASM).